-How to record a FaceTime call on your iPhone or Mac
+Keep a record of your FaceTime calls by recording them on your devices

 How to record a FaceTime call on your Mac

-If you're looking to record a FaceTime call on your Mac, you can use QuickTime's screen recording feature to your advantage.
+If you're looking to record a FaceTime call on your Mac, you can use macOS screen recording feature to your advantage.

-- Open QuickTime on your Mac from your dock or your Applications folder.
+- Open FaceTime on your Mac.

-Click the screen to record your whole screen, or click and drag over the FaceTime window to only record FaceTime.
+- Begin your FaceTime call.

-- Start your FaceTime call.
+Click the Stop Recording button after you end your FaceTime call.
+Your recording will be saved to your chosen location.

 How to record a FaceTime call on your iPhone using your Mac

 First things first: don't.
-Since you can't record your screen natively on your iPhone anyway, you need a Mac for this, and you can already record FaceTime calls on your Mac (I mean, you are reading this whole guide, right?).
+Since you can't natively record a FaceTime call's audio using iOS screen recording on your iPhone, you need a Mac to record an iPhone FaceTime call.
+You can already record FaceTime calls on your Mac, as described above, so adding the phone to the mix makes little sense.

 However, if you insist on recording a FaceTime call on your iPhone using your Mac, here's how.

-- Connect your iPhone or iPad to your Mac with a Lightning cable or 30-pin connector.
+- Connect your iPhone or iPad to your Mac with a Lightning cable.

 - Open QuickTime on your Mac from your dock or Applications folder.